sarika-subram/serverless-datalake-on-aws/extras/01_monitoring_data_transfer_costs/README.md

 # Monitoring data transfer costs using Athena and S3 Bucket Access Logging

-1. Create an s3 bucket.
+1. Create a source s3 bucket to store source data.
+Or you can modify an existing bucket.
 In step 2: Configure options, turn on Server access logging.
-You can also update an existing bucket to enable server access logging.

 2. Set a target bucket to store the access logs.
-This should ideally be restricted to audit-level Principals.
+This log bucket should be restricted to audit-level Principals.

 3. Perform some tasks to upload/remove data from the source bucket.
 You should now see new logs in your target bucket.
 A access log structure looks like this:

     ```
       79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be awsexamplebucket [06/Feb/2019:00:00:38 +0000] 192.0.2.3 79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be 3E57427F3EXAMPLE REST.GET.VERSIONING - "GET /awsexamplebucket?versioning HTTP/1.1" 200 - 113 - 7 - "-" "S3Console/0.4" -

     ```

+    The fields are listed [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/LogFormat.html).

 4. Open the Athena console.
-Configure a result bucket in s3 for Athena if you see this warning
+Configure a result bucket in s3 for Athena if you see this warning.

 5. Execute the following query to create a database:

     ```
       create database s3_access_logs_db;
     ```